PharmaRusical

 "PharmaRusical" is the second episode of the tenth season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on March 29, 2018.
 Halsey and Padma Lakshmi serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
 Andy Cohen and Alyssa Edwards also appear in the episode.

+The episode saw Kalorie Karbdashian-Williams' elimination from the competition.

 Reception

 Bowen Yang and Matt Rogers on Vulture.com rated the episode 5 out of 5 stars.
 Metro Weekly's Rhuaridh Marr called the musical number "dreadful".